$3M Loan Allows Montreal, ME & Atlantic Railway to Continue Operations Through Sales Process, Rehire U.S. & Canadian Workers

 About Camden National Corporation

-Camden National Corporation is the holding company employing more than 500 Maine residents for two financial services companies including Camden National Bank and the wealth management company, Acadia Trust, N.A.
-Camden National Bank is a full-service community bank with a network of 50 banking offices throughout Maine.
+Camden National Corporation is the holding company employing more than 500 ME residents for two financial services companies including Camden National Bank and the wealth management company, Acadia Trust, N.A.
+Camden National Bank is a full-service community bank with a network of 50 banking offices throughout ME.
 Member FDIC. www.camdennational.com.